Stabilized Weighted Reduced Order Methods for Parametrized Advection-Dominated Optimal Control Problems governed by Partial Differential Equations with Random Inputs: Numerical Results

 The mesh size $h$ is equal to $0.025$, which entails an overall dimension of the truth approximation of $12087$.
 Consequently, we have $\mathcal{N}=4029$ for state, control and adjoint spaces.
 Concerning stabilization, $\delta_K =1.0$ \emph{for all} $K \in \mathcal{T}_{h}$.
 The penalization parameter is $\alpha=0.01$ and we pursue {the state solution to be similar in the $L^2$-norm to} $y_d(x)=0.5$, defined \emph{for all} $x$ in $\Omega_{obs}$ of Figure \ref{fig:geometry-square}.
 In our test cases, $\mathcal{P}:=\big[1,4\cdot 10^4\big] \times \big[0.9,1.5\big]$ and $\boldsymbol{\mu}$ follow the subsequent probability distribution:

 where $\mu_1$ and $\mu_2$ are independent random variables.
 The training set $\mathcal{P}_{\text{train}}$ and the testing set $\mathcal{P}_{\text{test}}$ have both cardinality equal to $n_{\text{train}}=100$, with exception of sparse grid samplings, whose cardinality is similar to $100$.
-We apply a wPOD procedure for a $N_{\operatorname{max}}=50$ dimension.
+In Figure \ref{fig:square-grids} the grid points for different sampling strategies of the weighted POD are illustrated.
+Similarly to the other example, by using tensor rules or the Smolyak technique with Clenshaw-Curtis quadrature, several points are taken close to the boundary.
+Thus, one would expect a lower performance of those rules according to the distribution \eqref{beta-square}.

+We apply a wPOD procedure for a $N_{\operatorname{max}}=50$ dimension. {In Figures \ref{fig:plot_Square-sing values} and \ref{fig:plot_Square-proj error}, we plot the singular value decay for the snapshot matrices and the projection errors for the three variables, respectively.
+Concerning the singular values, we see that the best performance still belongs to the weighted Monte-Carlo.
+It is the case for the projection errors, too, where we also notice that some procedures (Clenshaw-Curtis and Gauss-Jacobi tensor rule) fill their accuracy before reaching $N=50$.
+This implies that a priori, those methods are not the best strategies to build a weighted POD model for this kind of problem. }

 In Figure \ref{fig:square_off_stab}, we show the performance of relative errors for the \textit{Offline-Only} stabilization procedure.
-As in the Graetz-Poiseuille Problem, these trends are not acceptable, as no quantity drops under $10^{-1}$ for all state, control and adjoint variables.
-Therefore, a stabilization applied in the Online Phase is needed, too.
+As in the Graetz-Poiseuille Problem, these trends are not acceptable, as no quantity drops under $10^{-1}$ for all state, control and adjoint variables. {All these quantities do not follow the same behaviors as the projection errors in Figure \ref{fig:plot_Square-proj error}.} Therefore, a stabilization applied in the Online Phase is needed, too.